wireservice/csvkit/docs/scripts/csvpy.rst

                            Limit CSV dialect sniffing to the specified number of bytes.
 Specify "0" to disable sniffing entirely, or "-1" to sniff the entire file.
-     -I, --no-inference    Disable type inference when parsing the input.
-This disables the reformatting of values.
+     -I, --no-inference    Disable type inference (and --locale, --date-format, --datetime-format, --no-leading-zeroes) when parsing
+                           the input.

 This tool will automatically use the IPython shell if it is installed, otherwise it will use the running Python shell.